ibexa/documentation-user/docs/creating_forms.md

+---
+description: Use surveys, questionnaires, sign-up forms and other interactive forms to enrich your site.
+---

 # Creating forms [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 With forms you can place a survey, questionnaire, sign-up form, etc. on your website.